3 Days in Paris, France — Posh First Timer’s Guide

 A city of timeless allure, Paris offers a quintessential European experience in one of the most sought out destinations in the world.
 The majestic Eiffel Tower sparkles against the night while the Gothic spires of Notre-Dame pierce through the skyline, embodying centuries of history and architectural grandeur.

-Wander through the charming streets of Montmartre, where creatives capture the bohemian soul of the borough, and savor the delicate flavors of French baking in quaint patisseries.
-The dazzling opulence of the Palace of Versailles and the splendor of Louvre exhibitions provide glimpses into the artistic underpinnings which define Paris.
-Romantic bridges arch over the water along the banks of the Seine, inviting leisurely strolls to reveal the city's hidden gems.
+Wander charming Montmartre, where creatives capture the bohemian soul of the borough, or savor the delicate flavors of French baking in quaint patisseries.
+The dazzling opulence of Versailles and splendor of Louvre exhibitions provide glimpses into the artistic underpinnings which define Paris.
+Romantic bridges arch over the banks of the Seine, inviting leisurely strolls which reveal the city's hidden gems.
 Savor the elegance of a bygone era with an open-hearted exploration through the City of Love in this 3 days in Paris itinerary.

 3 Days in Paris Itinerary